BandwidthOnDemand/nsi-dds/README.md

         <peerURL type="application/vnd.ogf.nsi.topology.v1+xml">https://raw.github.com/jeroenh/AutoGOLE-Topologies/master/master.xml</peerURL>
     </tns:dds>

-This is the NSI Document Distribution Service v1.0 configuration file.
 The following XML elements are supported in this configuration file:

   * nsaId - The NSA identifier of the local NSA assocated with this DDS instance.
 This value will be used to determine which documents in the DDS document space are associated with the /local URL query.

   * documents - The local directory the DDS will monitor for document file content to auto load into the DDS document space.
 This directory is checked for new content every auditInterval.

   * cache - The local directory used to store discovered documents that will be reloaded after a restart of the DDS.
 One reloaded an audit occurs to refresh any documents with new versions available.

+  * repository - The local directory where documents added to the local DDS are stored.
+This is different from the cache directory in that the cache directory mirrors the state of the DDS document space, while the repository only holds those documents mastered ("owned") by this DDS server instance.

-  * auditInterval - The interval (in seconds) the DDS will audit all peer DDS servers, Gof3 NSA and topology documents, or A-GOLE topology.
+  * auditInterval - [No longer used, see beans.xml] The interval (in seconds) the DDS will audit all peer DDS servers, Gof3 NSA and topology documents, or A-GOLE topology.

   * expiryInterval - The number of seconds the DDS will maintain a document after the document's lifetime has been reached.

-  * actorPool - The number of actors to instantiate per discovery type (DDS, Gof3, A-GOLE).
+  * actorPool - [No longer used, see beans.xml] The number of actors to instantiate per discovery type (DDS, Gof3, A-GOLE).

   * baseURL - The base URL of the local DDS service that will be used when registering with peer DDS services.
 Is only needed if a peerURL type of "application/vnd.ogf.nsi.dds.v1+xml" is configured.